 This site pulls data from a Ghost instance used as a data back-end, and on update rebuilds a static version using the 11ty engine.
 It's still a work in progress, as some of it is not truly dynamic yet, and I haven't imported my blog, but we're getting there.

 This is a list of my most current projects.
-I am presently in the middle of a major portfolio overhaul to represent my newfound interest in SVG-centric front-end development, and this section is being updated often.
+I am presently in the middle of a major portfolio overhaul, and this section is being updated often.

 If you're interested in seeing more work, please check out my Codepen.
 That's where I prototype most of my work.
 The rest of my work is mostly available in my public Github repos, though I'm still in the process of moving a number of local projects there.

 This app is a demo using modern React, using React Hooks, the Context API, and React Router to fetch data from the Github API and present the user with a list of Github users.

 This is a pretty standard to-do app using class-based React.
 It's fairly banal, to be honest, but given the amount of interest there is in React right now, and given that I'm still in the process of polishing my larger React projects for release, this app is getting some visibility.
 Among the interesting bits are a concise little function I made for assigning unique IDs for new list items, and a